 People with small hands may find this particular mouse uncomfortable to use.
 Some gamers might also find it’s a bit on the weighty side.
 All in all, this is a feature-rich mouse that is very good for performance gaming.

 5) SteelSeries Sensei – Best Budget Gaming Mouse

 The SteelSeries Sensei is the only one of our Top 5 pick for the best gaming mouse that is not right-handed.
 Granted there is a left-handed version of the Razer DeathAdder.
 In fact, most of the SteelSeries lineup is made out of ambidextrous mice.

-6) Mad Catz R.A.T.7 Gaming Mouse for PC and Mac
+6) Mad Catz R.A.T.7 – Most Customizable Gaming Mouse

 A twin-eye laser sensor with 6,400 DPI can track each axis separately allowing for great accuracy.
 6 programmable buttons, including a precision aim button, a dedicated DPI rocker, a switcher between 3 profiles and an additional thumbwheel, make this mouse heavily customizable from the software side as well.

-The Logitech G500 has been on the market for a few years now and while Logitech has a new version, called the Logitech G500s, already on the way, the G500 is a strong favorite for the best gaming mouse in quite some players’ opinions.
 Logitech MX500 is the G500’s oldest know predecessor.
 And it was a great success back in the day.
 Its form factor was so good it hasn’t changed since.
-The MX500 evolved into MX510 and later into the well know MX518, by which some still swear by.
+The MX500 evolved into MX510 and later into the well-know MX518, by which some still swear by.

 The mice we reviewed above we all meant to be used in all kinds of games.
 That isn’t entirely true for the Razer Naga.
 This top-notch gaming mouse is first and foremost an MMO mouse.
 This is why it has 17-MMO optimized buttons.